jojouna/pp5-housing-issue/README.md

    * We can make our hypothesis 3 as ***The quality of the house positively correlates with the sale price***

-## The rationale to map the business requirements to the Data Visualisations and ML tasks
+## The Rationale to Map the Business Requirements to the Data Visualisations and ML tasks

 * **BR1 - The client is interested in discovering how the house attributes correlate with the sale price.**